Location: Geneva, Switzerland, with regular travel

 - Ability to interact effectively with a wide range of stakeholders from diverse cultures.

-- Competence in project management; ability to coordinate simultaneous activities/projects
+- Competence in project management; ability to coordinate simultaneous activities/projects.

 - Excellent drafting, conceptual and analytical skills.

-- Availability to travel periodically abroad
+- Availability to travel regularly and worldwide

 - Experience in, or understanding of, gender and diversity-inclusive programming.